Curriculum | MAGR

 The MAGR builds on the school’s strengths in multi-disciplinary analysis by introducing students to a broad array of concepts and tools from finance, social sciences, and international relations.

-The cohort-based program starts with an intensive introduction to fundamental economic concepts and mathematical skills during a four-week summer term.
+The cohort-based program starts with an intensive introduction to fundamental economic concepts as well as statistical and mathematical skills during a six-week summer term.
+The summer program provides two weeks of virtual instruction after which students continue on campus with an additional four weeks in the classrooms on campus.

-During the fall semester, you will develop your economic understanding and start focusing on political and political-economy risks: you will explore the methodological problems associated with the analysis of risk and uncertainty and the different approaches to managing risk; how established democratic societies can rapidly become politically unstable; and develop quantitative approaches to risk assessment.
-You will also take a course in corporate finance providing the fundamentals in asset evaluation and investment analysis.
+During the fall semester, you will further develop your understanding of economics and focus on political and economic risks.
+You will explore the methodological problems associated with the analysis of risk and uncertainty and the different approaches to managing risk including how democratic societies can become politically unstable.
+You will also take a half-semester course in corporate finance providing the fundamentals in asset evaluation and investment analysis.

 ---|---|---|